 The Economic Impact on Women With Disabilities in Kenya

 These stigmas severely limit economic opportunities.
 According to the 2025 U.N.
-Development Programme Disability Inclusion Status Report, 41% of individuals with disabilities participate in the Kenyan labor force, compared with 73% of the general population.
+Development Program Disability Inclusion Status Report, 41% of individuals with disabilities participate in the Kenyan labor force, compared with 73% of the general population.
 This lack of accessible jobs and education has led to higher poverty rates among persons with disabilities.
 While national poverty levels in Kenya dropped to 30% in 2023, 38% of individuals with disabilities still live below the poverty line.
 With additional limitations due to their gender, women with disabilities are particularly likely to lack access to nutritious food, health care, and capital.

-How Business Opportunities Creates Social Empowerment
+How Business Opportunities Create Social Empowerment

 With so many barriers to accessing work, it is understandable that women like Stella feel the odds are stacked against them.
 However, some have found social empowerment through business opportunities.
 Stella’s parents recognized this possibility for their daughter.